mrconter1/AutoRollPlus/README.md

 # 🎲 AutoRollPlus

-**AutoRollPlus automatically handles loot rolling decisions in World of Warcraft Classic using customizable profile-based rules that adapt to your character's class and specialization.**
+**AutoRollPlus automatically handles loot rolling decisions in World of Warcraft Classic MOP using customizable profile-based rules that adapt to your character's class and specialization.**

 ## ✨ Main Features